-Google announced that nearly 500 million Android devices had been activated to date, and at a rate of nearly 1.3 million a day.
+Back in September Google announced that nearly 500 million Android devices had been activated to date, and at a rate of nearly 1.3 million a day.
 Today along with the news that Andy Rubin will be stepping down as head of Android,

-Google from the patent department.
+Today we can chalk up another win for Google from the patent department.
 According to reports the US Patent and Trademark Office has just granted Google the patent for facial recognition in Android.
-The impressive feature arrived with the Galaxy Nexus and Android 4.0 Ice Cream Sandwich, and today they now have a few full patents on the security option.
+The impressive feature arrived